MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 ---
 # Restrict access control for SharePoint sites

 With restricted access control, you can manage the access of a SharePoint site and its content.
-As a [SharePoint administrator](sharepoint-admin-role.md), you'll be able to grant access to users of the Microsoft 365 group associated with a SharePoint site.
+As a [SharePoint administrator](sharepoint-admin-role.md), you'll  grant access to users of the Microsoft 365 group associated with a SharePoint site.
 Users who aren't added to the group membership can't access even if they previously had site access permissions to a file.
 Restricted access control policy also applies to Microsoft 365 group memberships associated with Microsoft Teams.

 Restricting site access based on group membership reduces the risk of oversharing within your organization.
 Restricted access control provides an extra layer of security to safeguard site content.
 By enabling restricted site access, you apply a policy that stops sharing content with people who aren't a member of the Microsoft 365 group.
 Use and consult [data access governance reports](data-access-governance-reports.md) to see how data is currently being shared.